Sunday, 20 February 2011

 In my office, if I give judgements like this on my colleagues or subordinates, probably I will be hauled before a labour tribunal and told to pay damages.
 You are suppose to respect human dignity of your fellow workers.
 Even film critics must be asking for dignified treatment from their bosses and their colleagues, where they work.
 But all these rules don't apply to public figures and artists, who can be mocked at will, their work can be laughed at.

 So perhaps the trick is not to take it too personally!
-That review is not about you.
-It is about us.
-Just chill and enjoy your fame while it lasts.
+My advice to all the film actors, directors, etc. is to think that the reviews are not about you.
+It is about us, viewers and reviewers.
+You just chill and enjoy your fame while it lasts.

 Friday, 4 February 2011

-This article focuses on changes affecting the religious beliefs of people, that are shaping our world.
+This article focuses on different changes occurring in the world, which are affecting the religious beliefs of people.

 Introduction

 Different forces are changing our world all the time.
-We make all kind of theories about these forces and how these are going to change our world and then something new comes and sends all our theories haywire.
-Not that it stops us from making new theories!
+We make all kind of theories about those forces and how these are going to change our world.
+A few years later, something new comes along and sends all our old theories haywire.
+So we need to make new theories to make sense of the world.

-Over the past few decades, the forces of globalization and the changes in geo-political equilibriums with emergence of a multipolar world where China, India, South Africa, Brazil, Russia and many other countries of Asia, Africa and Americas are finding their voices, have also promoted wide social changes that could lead to new unpredictable scenarios.
+Over the past few decades, the forces of globalization and the changes in geo-political equilibriums have led to the emergence of a multipolar world where China, India, South Africa, Brazil, Russia and many other countries of Asia, Africa and Americas are finding their voices.
+These have also promoted wide-spread social changes that could lead to new unpredictable scenarios.

 The factors that are influencing and shaping our world are so many and so different, that a wider view of everything and making predictions about future is probably unrealistic and foolhardy.